 With a common currency among many EU Nations and border-free crossings within the Schengen Area, traveling through Europe to multiple countries can be nearly seamless.

-The benefits of staying within one country is that (usually) you will only be tested by one foreign language and it’s a shorter distance to travel between destinations.
+Still, the benefits of staying within one country is that (usually) you will only be tested by one foreign language and it’s a shorter distance to travel between destinations.
 And, just like visiting one city in Europe, staying within one country can give you a more immersive experience.

 Understand that More Is Not Better

-When you first start the process of how to plan a multi country trip to Europe, understand that more is not necessarily better.
-Traveling too quickly results in ‘checklist’ sightseeing.
-Including too many destinations in a trip to Europe can wear you down.
-Instead, limit the number of stops you include in your vacation plan so that you can truly enjoy each place.
+When you first start the process of how to plan a multi country trip to Europe, know that more is not necessarily better.

 Calculate Travel Time

-If you take a multi city Europe trip, the time it takes to travel between destinations needs to be calculated in your overall plan.
 While Europe is compact, it can still take significant time to travel between locations.
 You don’t want to spend your entire vacation in transit!

 Moving Multiple Times Can Take a Toll